hmcts/dtsse-ccd-config-generator/README.md

 ## Contributing

 Pull requests are very welcome.
 Please ensure the [tests](https://github.com/hmcts/dtsse-ccd-config-generator/blob/master/ccd-config-generator/src/test/java/uk/gov/hmcts/ccd/sdk/E2EConfigGenerationTests.java) have been updated to cover any new or altered functionality.
-The tests are based on comparing generated to [expected](https://github.com/hmcts/dtsse-ccd-config-generator/tree/master/ccd-config-generator/src/test/resources) - expected output should be updated as necessary.
+The tests are based on comparing the generated JSON output to [expected](https://github.com/hmcts/dtsse-ccd-config-generator/tree/master/ccd-config-generator/src/test/resources) - expected output should be added to/modified as necessary.

 ### Local development